The Home Of Outdoor Living

 Once you've taken your cutting, insert them into a pot of seed compost or peat-free compost that’s been mixed with grit to improve drainage, and set them somewhere warm and light, but out of direct sunlight.
 The cuttings should start to root in 4-6 weeks, at which time they will start to grow.

 Top tip: You can either leave your cuttings where they are or pot them up individually in peat-free compost in a few months’ time.
 Keep them in a frost-free greenhouse or cool room over the winter.

-Spending time improving your lawn ideas as part of your August gardening jobs and it will lead to a better-looking lawn for next year.
-Try these simple tasks to ensure it's in the best possible shape.
+Spend time on your lawn care as part of your August gardening jobs and it will lead to a better-looking lawn for next year.

-- Feed with an autumn granular food and moss killer to help it over winter.
+Feeding your lawn with an autumn granular food and moss killer will also help it over winter.

 Weeds can feel like unwanted guests at the best of times, but especially during summer when you want your garden to be looking its very best.
 Spend an afternoon digging up weeds and pulling them up by the root.